-Unfortunately, no. However, if you have an FSA, you can use those funds to cover the cost.
+Unfortunately, no. However, if you have an FSA or HSA account, you can use those funds to cover the cost.
+Also, we offer financing through Advanced Care Card with options for 6 to 14 months of interest free payments.

 Neurofeedback can help MOST people feel better, be more productive and have more energy and a better mood.
 Everyone's brain can be optimized to some extent.
 However, there are things that do hinder neurofeedback from being more successful.
 Those things include vitamin and mineral deficiencies, excessive sugar intake, drug and alcohol abuse, a diet lacking in good protein and complex carbs, benzodiazepines, untreated thyroid problems, etc. It is often recommended to get a checkup when starting neurofeedback to check for these things.